gilch/hissp/docs/tutorial.rst

    Hello Bob

-While the parentheses around the 'Hello' don't change the meaning of the expression in Python, it does prevent the template reader macro from qualifying it like a symbol.
+While the parentheses around the 'Hello' don't change the meaning of the expression in Python, it does prevent the template parse-time macro from qualifying it like a symbol.

 There's really no need to use a macro when a function will do.
 The above are for illustrative purposes only.